 What are the advantages and disadvantages of studying the plays and theatrical arts which were written centuries ago?

 All literary genres contain the very essence of their times.
-These art forms act like mirrors showing the true images of specific civilisations.
-The study of century old dramas and plays by pupils in their student career is beneficial for understanding human development but its downsides also cannot be ignored.
+These art forms act like mirrors showing the true images of specific civilizations.
+The study of the century old dramas and plays by pupils in their student career is beneficial for understanding human development but its downsides also cannot be ignored.
 This essay discusses both sides in detail.

 To conclude, it is drawn that studying literature in school and college days is beneficial for personal growth, simultaneously, the bad impact of these literary pieces cannot be ignored.
 A balanced pedagogical approach is needed to adopt to take the benefits of classical writings.